 This kind of risk is especially unwelcome in the current business climate.
-Business leaders are well aware that the margin of tolerance for management error is shrinking, visibly.
-Decision makers are highly sensitive to watch words like "comfortable certainty" and "accountability."
+Business leaders know well that the margin of tolerance for management error is shrinking, visibly.
+Decision makers are highly sensitive to watch words like "comfortable certainty," "accountability," and "due diligence."
 In brief, there is a new urgency today to answer questions like these:

-- How do we know that we're going to see the projected results?
+- How do we know that we're going to see the forecast results?
+What are the chances of seeing "Worst Case" outcomes instead?

 - Are we sure this is the best business decision?